 Keg tracking is a growing concern for breweries of all sizes.
-Back in 2013, columnist Jack Curtain estimated some 400,000 kegs were lost every year.
+Columnist Jack Curtain estimated some 400,000 kegs were lost every year.
 The Brewers Association reports the average annual keg loss costs every brewer between $0.46 and $1.37 per-barrel of annual keg production.
 Multiply $0.46 by your annual barrel output and you can see why keg tracking is so important.

 Keg Tracking Options:

 There are many options for solving the keg tracking challenge.
 Some include technology that has been designed to handle tracking of objects, while others may not require you to keep track of the kegs at all.

 The most common method for tracking kegs is barcode scanning.
 This method requires you to slap a barcode label on every keg shell and track it throughout the various stages of production, shipments and returns.

 There are drawbacks to consider with barcode scanning, including:

 - Tedious – Requires manual scanning of each keg during each stage